ViewComponent/view_component/adr/0004-slots-separate-getter-setter.md

 This API was built with the assumption that a slot will always be set by passing an argument and/or passing a block.

 This assumption hasn't remained valid.
-Specifically, `with_content` breaks the assumption when you want to pass static content to a slot:
+Specifically, `with_content` breaks the assumption when passing static content to a slot:

 ```ruby
 class MyComponent < ViewComponent::Base